-Company residence and territoriality

-Unlimited tax liability
+Company residence and territoriality Unlimited tax liability

-Generally, a company resident in Denmark is subject to corporate tax on its income and gains from Danish territory.
+Generally, a company resident in Denmark is subject to corporate tax on its income and gains from Danish territory and on inbound dividends, interest and royalties.

 A company is resident in Denmark for tax purposes if it is incorporated in Denmark and its effective management is situated within the country, or if it is incorporated abroad and its effective management is in Denmark.
 Effective management is determined on the basis of the place of the day-to-day business decision making.